 But are you worried about Russia trying to meddle in the midterm election?

-No, because we're counteract whatever they do.
+No, because we'll counteract whatever they do.

-We'll counteract it very strongly, and we are having strong backup systems.
+And we are having strong backup systems.

-And we've been working actually, uh we haven't been given credit for this, but we've actually been working very hard on the 18 election and the 20 election coming up.
+And we've been working actually, we haven't been given credit for this, but we've actually been working very hard on the 18 election and the 20 election coming up.

 Thank you very much.

-And that is also our clear stance, and that is why our intelligence agencies uh now also increasing their own capacity to detect and counter whether it's hacker attacks or or uh or financing or producing or or spreading propaganda, whatever it is.
+And that is why our intelligence agencies now also increasing their own capacity to detect and counter whether it's hacker attacks or financing or producing or spreading propaganda, whatever it is.

-Uh we are increasing our capacity to handle that.
+We are increasing our capacity to handle that.

 We are cooperating with other European Union countries.

-Some of our agencies are also cooperating with with American counterparts, and this we will continue to do.
+Some of our agencies are also cooperating with American counterparts.

-Where did you find most common ground and where do you differ most on political issues?
+The first time that you two meet, just the two of you, where did you find most common ground and where you differ most on political issues?

 But of course, also France differ from time to time.

-We think it's very important that we implement and and fulfill the Paris Agreement because of the the the climate issue, and on that we might differ, tariffs as well.
+We think it's very important that we implement and fulfill the Paris Agreement because of the climate issue.

-Just finally follow up for Mr. Trump.
+Just finally follow-up for Mr. Trump.

 Oh, I think we have very good relationships on trade.

-Now we have a very good relationship on trade, and we always will have.
+Now, we have a very good relationship on trade, and we always will have.

 Sweden's a great country.

-It's small, but it's very sharp, I will tell you.
+It's small, but it's very sharp.

 They are very sharp.